ArunBabuVijayanath/BasicRestStarterKit/README.md

 _Setup Client_

-Make sure that client is up and running before you run client
+Make sure that server is up and running before you run client

 - `cd client`
 - `npm start`